tripplehelix/enafore-silenced/docs/Architecture.md

 ## There is a global event bus

-It's in `eventBus.js`.
+It's in `eventBus.ts`.
 This is useful for some stuff that is hard to do with standard Svelte or DOM events.